 What Realized Volatility Is

-Realized volatility measures how much an asset’s price has actually fluctuated over a completed historical window.
-It is built from observed returns, not from expectations about what might happen next, so it belongs entirely to the historical record.
-Once the observation period ends, the underlying inputs are fixed, and the reading becomes a summary of variability that has already occurred.
+Realized volatility is a historical measure of how widely an asset’s returns have dispersed over a completed observation window.
+It is built from recorded price changes rather than from expectations about what may happen next, so it belongs entirely to the historical record.
+Once the measurement window ends, the underlying inputs are fixed, and the reading becomes a summary of variability that has already occurred.

 At its core, realized volatility tracks dispersion in returns rather than direction in price.
 A market can rise steadily and still show low realized volatility if the path is orderly, while a market that goes nowhere overall can show high realized volatility if returns swing sharply from one period to the next.
 That distinction is what makes realized volatility a measured form of volatility rather than a synonym for trend, momentum, or market sentiment.